J-Uptegraph/CORI-Robot/README.md

 ## 📜 License

-MIT License © 2025 Johnathan Uptegraph
+Copyright (c) 2025 Johnathan Uptegraph
-See [LICENSE](LICENSE) for full terms.
+All rights reserved.

-> ⚠️ All visual assets, robot designs, and documentation are the intellectual property of Johnathan Uptegraph.
-This repository is for educational and personal portfolio use only.
+This software and associated documentation files are proprietary and confidential.
+Unauthorized copying, distribution, modification, or commercial use is strictly prohibited.

----
+> ⚠️ **Important Notice:** This project contains proprietary technology developed by Johnathan Uptegraph.
+While the code is visible for demonstration purposes, all rights are reserved.
+All visual assets, robot designs, and documentation are the intellectual property of Johnathan Uptegraph.

-- **Simulation Logs:** *Coming soon*
+For licensing inquiries: jwuptegraph@gmail.com

 ---